mengelbrecht/slimline/README.md

 #### Async Task

-The async task function `slimline::section::<name>::async_task` can be used to execute a blocking command asynchronously.
+The async task function `slimline::section::<name>::async_task` can be used to execute a command asynchronously.
 This can greatly improve the speed of the prompt when the section calls a long-running command.
 Due to the asynchronous execution the prompt can be instantly rendered and is automatically updated when the task is ready.